 Vasectomy

-Vasectomy is the most common urologic procedure in the US with over 500,000 performed yearly.
+The most effective method of birth control and the most common urologic procedure in the US with over 500,000 performed yearly.

 Why vasectomy?